Abdelrahman-Amen/Resnet50-From_Scratch_and_Built_in/README.md

 The skip connections in ResNet-50 enable efficient learning of intricate features, ensuring that information from earlier layers can directly influence deeper layers.
 This not only mitigates the vanishing gradient problem but also contributes to the model's ability to recognize complex patterns in diverse images.

 As you explore and utilize this ResNet-50 implementation, harness the power of deep learning to unlock new possibilities in image classification.
-Feel free to contribute, experiment, and adapt ResNet-50 to suit the specific needs of your projects.